icanwalkonwater/ModularBot/README.md

 > As described in the [JEP 335](http://openjdk.java.net/jeps/335), the Nashorn JavaScript engine has been deprecated in Java 11.
 > **Therefore this module is considered deprecated**.

+> As a replacement, consider using GraalVM and the associated module.

-This module allows you to load modules in JavaScript using the Nashorn Script Engine.
-It will consider each subdirectory in `./scripts/` (or the specified base folder) as a module and will try to load the `main.js` of each one (if it exists) and will wrap any object in the `module` top-level variable into a module and send lifecycle events to it.
+~~This module allows you to load modules in JavaScript using the Nashorn Script Engine.
+It will consider each subdirectory in `./scripts/` (or the specified base folder) as a module and will try to load the `main.js` of each one (if it exists) and will wrap any object in the `module` top-level variable into a module and send lifecycle events to it.~~

-A module in JavaScript looks like this:
+~~A module in JavaScript looks like this:~~
 ```javascript
 function TestModule() {
     this.log = LoggerFactory.getLogger("TestModule");